Sparse Principal Component Analysis via Variable Projection: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Daniela Witten for helpful discussions in the early stage of writing this manuscript.
-Research of A. Aravkin was partially supported by the Washington Research Foundation Data Science Professorship.
-S. Brunton gratefully acknowledges funding support from the Army Research Office (ARO W911NF-17-1-0306).
-J. N. Kutz acknoledges support from the Air Force Office of Scientific Research (AFOSR) grant FA9550-17-1-0329.
+We would also like to express our gratitude to the two anoymous revierews for their insightful comments and pointing out the connection between PALM and our proposed algorithm.
+NBE would like to acknowledge the generous fundingsupport from the Defense Advanced Research Projects Agency (DARPA) and the Air ForceResearch Laboratory (FA8750-17-2-0122) as well as Amazon Web Services for supporting theproject with EC2 credits.
+Research of AYA was partially supported by the Washington Research Foundation Data Science Professorship.
+SLB gratefully acknowledges funding support from the Army Research Office grant W911NF-17-1-0306.
+JNK acknoledges support from the Air Force Office of Scientific Research grant FA9550-17-1-0329.